Apologizing For Nothing Is My Autistic Burnout Warning Sign

 When I start apologizing for things that aren't my fault—making excuses for my family's selfish behavior—I know I'm near the edge.

 Masking becomes impossible.
 I have no energy left to continue people-pleasing my mom.
-My tone softens.
-My mood decreases.
+My tone softens and I feel myself shutting down.

 The mask is cracking.

-These warning signs happen more frequently when I'm deep in autistic burnout The apologizing, the softened tone, the mood crash—they're my body telling me I'm running on fumes.
+These warning signs happen more frequently when I'm deep in autistic burnout The apologizing, the softened tone, then the mood crash.

-If I push through, my spoons drain completely for the rest of the day.
+If I push through, my energy drain completely for the rest of the day.

 If I'm drawing something or working on a blog post, I leave my computer on and don't touch it for the remainder of the day.
 I spend the rest of my day in bed instead.